Updated July 2022

-Café Viet is a way of life in Vietnam – from first light until darkness, local cafes are full of people meeting to not only sip Vietnamese coffee but to socialize, watch the world go by, work, play chess or just enjoy the atmosphere.
+Café Viet is a way of life in Vietnam – from first light until darkness, local cafes are full of people meeting to not only sip Vietnamese coffee but to socialize, watch the world go by, work, play cards or chess, or just enjoy the atmosphere.
 If you fancy yourself as a coffee connoisseur and haven’t yet tried it the Vietnamese way, you’re in for a truly wonderful experience.
 Find all you need to know below.

 Robusta Vietnamese Coffee Beans

 The typical coffee bean grown in Vietnam is the Robusta, although Arabica is grown also.
 Robusta is rightly-named because it packs a cracking caffeine punch of 2.7%, almost double the 1.5% Arabica, which one finds in most cafes in the West.

 Robusta is served in most Vietnamese cafes but others will serve Arabica also and some offer a mixed blend.
 If it’s a true taste of Vietnamese coffee you’re after, look out for Robusta but keep in mind your blood pressure!
 The taste is also quite unlike the Arabica blends you may be used to, being stronger and much more bitter – think proper dark chocolate compared to milk, and you’re halfway there.

 Vietnamese Coffee on the Street (Cà Phê Cóc)

 Although coffee wasn’t introduced by the French until 1857, Vietnam is now second only to Brazil as the largest exporter in the world.
 Throughout Vietnam you’ll find coffee shops of all styles, prices and sizes but if you want to see the ‘real’ coffee culture of Vietnam look no further than your street corner.